 This annual report consists of a series of financial statements.
 The Statement of Net Position and the Statement of Activities provide information about the activities of the Association as a whole and present a longer-term view of the Association's finances.
-Fund financial statements can be found in the financial section of this report.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the Association's operations in more detail than the government-wide statements by providing information about the Association's most significant funds.
 The remaining statements provide financial information about activities for which the Association acts solely as a trustee or agent for the benefit of those outside of the government.